What is Texas H.B. 300?

 Patient Access to EHRs

 HIPAA gives patients the right to obtain copies of their PHI held by HIPAA-covered entities, which must be provided no later than 30 days from the date of the request.

 When a covered entity lacks the capability to provide copies of EHRs in electronic format, the following may result:

 The Texas attorney general maintains authorization to impose civil monetary penalties against an individual or entity for non-compliance.

 Hefty fines may result for organizations that violate federal HIPAA guidelines.
 Texas H.B.
 300 increases civil penalties for individuals and/or organizations that wrongfully disclose a patient’s PHI.

 Texas civil penalties range from $5000 to $1.5 million for covered entities that wrongfully disclose PHI.
 Federal HIPAA Privacy and Security fines range from $100 to $1.5 million annually.

-Texas HB 300 can impose these fines in addition to any federal fines cited by Health and Human Services.
+Texas H.B.
+300 can impose these fines in addition to any federal fines cited by Health and Human Services.
 Negligence, intent, and evidence of frequency to constitute a pattern are all considered when assessing penalties.

 The Texas state Attorney General’s Office enforces Texas H.B.
 300.

-The penalties for noncompliance with Texas HB 300 are severe.
 The Texas attorney general can issue civil monetary penalties to entities and individuals that fail to comply with the legislation.

-As with HIPAA, penalties for noncompliance with Texas HB 300 visible in tiers:
+As with HIPAA, penalties for noncompliance with Texas H.B.
+300 visible in tiers:

 The following determines the amount of financial penalties:

-Conclusion: Easy, Fast, Effective TX HB 300 Training
+Fast, Effective TX H.B.
+300 Training

-Maintaining HIPAA compliance and Texas HB 300 regulations can be challenging, but Compliance Learning Solutions can help.
+Maintaining HIPAA compliance and Texas H.B.
+300 regulations can be challenging, but Compliance Learning Solutions can help.
 Compliance Learning Solutions offers three online compliance courses designed by HIPAA experts.

 We know busy professionals want easy, fast, and effective compliance training.
 Therefore, our courses are accessible at any time and users can stop and start at their leisure.

-Because we want our customers to get fast, easy, and effective compliance training we offer a group management system.
+Because…we want our customers to get fast, easy, and effective compliance training we offer a group management system.
 This system allows managers to easily view and monitor employee progress.